Moses209/MNT-Customer-Churn-Project-1/README.md

 #This project is a Final project for module 1 : Data Wrangling & Retrieval, aimed at building foundational skills in working with messy real-world data using Python and pandas.
 Files Included
-2025-04-21-Data-Wrangling-Sharks.ipynb: The main notebook containing the data wrangling pipeline and EDA.
+MTN Customer Churn Project.ipynb: The main notebook containing the data wrangling, retrieval and EDA.
-README.md: Project documentation and summary.
+README.md: Project documentation and summary. mtn_customer_churn.csv: The original dataset.
-GSAF5.xls: The original dataset if included separately.
-Technologies Used
+List of Nigeria state by population(2).xlsx Technologies Used
 Python 3.x
 Jupyter Notebook